 “The Aggregated Resilience Decision Support Model” that we have delivered to NATO plays an important role in NATO’s experimentations and exercises.
 The model provides NATO with decision support at a strategic level and facilitates decision-making processes regarding the steps and measures to be taken by officials.
 Developed by our engineers and experts, this model will be put to use in the Crisis Management Exercise – one of NATO’s top-level scheduled annual exercises.

-STM ThinkTech will take an active part in the exercise, during which the status of civil infrastructures, facilities and capabilities and their potential to support military operations will be analysed in the event of strategic shocks and disasters such as earthquakes.
-We will continue bringing solutions developed by Turkish engineers to the NATO.,”
+STM ThinkTech will take an active part in the exercise, during which the status of civil infrastructures, facilities, and capabilities and their potential to support military operations will be analysed in the event of strategic shocks and disasters such as earthquakes.
+We will continue bringing solutions developed by Turkish engineers to NATO.,”

 STM’s Aggregated Resilience Model Facilitating NATO’s Decision-Making Processes

 The Aggregated Resilience Model has been developed according to the principles of systems thinking and system dynamics approach, and aims to support NATO’s decision-making processes in response to strategic shocks such as pandemics, natural disasters, cyber attacks, large-scale electricity blackouts and big human movements.
 In addition to the effects of strategic shocks and the critical changes they bring about, the model analyses the possible consequences for civilian and military systems.
 The model can also analyse the effects of different types of shocks on different critical energy, transportation, and communication infrastructuresand can identify potential risks based on the scenario.